jayllellis/headless-wp-with-react/README.md

 # Headless WordPress with React

 The idea for this came from a project where the users had to use WordPress for the backend but with React on the frontend.
-The good thing is the backend can be swapped for any other backend tech (i.e. Node.js, Laravel, Storyblok, Contentful, etc.). __Lots of improvements to be made when I have time__
+The good thing is the backend can be swapped for any other backend tech (i.e. Node.js, Laravel, Storyblok, Contentful, etc.). __Lots of improvements to be made when I have time.__

 ## Sources